Portland Press Herald: Blethen Maine Newspapers

 In 1998, the family trust that ran what was by now Guy Gannett Communications decided to break up its media interests.
 Ultimately, it decided to sell the Press Herald to The Seattle Times Company.
-Gannett officials cited shared values; the Times Company was also a family-owned business; its owners, the Blethen family, had roots in Maine.
+Gannett officials cited shared values; the Times Company was also a family-owned business, and its owners, the Blethen family, had roots in Maine.
 The Press Herald and its sister publications were reorganized as Blethen Maine Newspapers, an independent division of The Seattle Times Company.

-A paid advertisement in the newspaper's February 3, 2007 "religion and values" section, placed by the First Baptist Church of South Portland, listed the sermon as "The Only Way to Destroy the Jewish Race"; this caused outrage in Greater Portland's Jewish community and led to an apology by the minister of that church.
+A paid advertisement in the newspaper's February 3, 2007, "religion and values" section, placed by the First Baptist Church of South Portland, listed the sermon as "The Only Way to Destroy the Jewish Race"; this caused outrage in Greater Portland's Jewish community, and led to an apology by the minister of that church.
 Two weeks later, an ad for PeoplesChoice Credit Union ran, depicting a "Fee Bandit" character that used stock photography of a Hasidic Jew to represent the character rather than the Old West banker intended for the visual representation.
 This incident prompted investigations by the Anti-Defamation League; Steven Wessler, director of the Center for the Prevention of Hate Violence and the person in charge of dealing with hate crimes in the state; and the Jewish Community Alliance.
 The newspaper's management, as well as the credit union, later apologized for the advertisements; the newspaper said it would scrutinize ad content better in the future.

 On March 17, 2008, the Press Herald converted from its traditional multi-section format to two sections.
 A brief editorial highlighted advertising concerns and said the other sections could be found online.
 The next day, the Blethens announced that they were putting the Press Herald and its other Maine newspaper properties up for sale.
-The Portland Press Herald and Maine Sunday Telegram also had three rounds of job cuts in 2008; in the third round of cuts, the newspapers' owner eliminated 36 jobs and closed the news bureaus in Augusta, Biddeford, Bath, and Washington, D.C., in response to declining newspaper ad revenue.
+The Portland Press Herald also had three rounds of job cuts in 2008; in the third round of cuts, the newspapers' owner eliminated 36 jobs and closed the news bureaus in Augusta, Biddeford, Bath, and Washington, D.C., in response to declining newspaper ad revenue.